RhobanProject/Dynaban/README.md

 	sudo dpkg -i libstdc++-arm-none-eabi-newlib_4.8.3-9+4_all.deb
 ```

+## Building and programming

-Then, go to the `firmware/` directory and edit the `Makefile` to set the appropriate
+Go to the `firmware/` directory and edit the `Makefile` to set the appropriate
 `BOARD` variable, targetting your servo.

 You can then run: